Recognised Practitioner in Urban Design

 Professionals with a suitable balance of education and experience can apply to become a Recognised Practitioner in Urban Design.
 The distinction provides a wide range of professionals with a valued affiliation (in many cases an additional one), proclaiming their commitment to and experience of urban design.

-Being a Recognised Practitioner can give those working in urban design a sense of identity, greater influence on professional practice and public policy and a stronger sense of common purpose.
+Being a Recognised Practitioner can give those working in urban design a sense of identity, greater influence on professional practice and public policy, and a stronger sense of common purpose.
 Recognised Practitioners are professionals with a wide range of skills and experience of designing in an urban context.
-Many of the new generation of professionals have more than one professional affiliation - they expect and are required to develop new skills and areas of expertise throughout their career.
+Many of the new generation of professionals have more than one professional affiliation and they expect - indeed they are often required to - develop new skills and areas of expertise throughout their career.

 Recognised Practitioners come from a diverse range of professional backgrounds including: